Jump-X-Projects/n-grams-pro/README.md

 # Jump-n-Grams Streamlit App

-A simple Streamlit application for exploring **jump-n-grams** (also known as skip-grams) in text data.
+A simple Streamlit application for exploring **N-Grams** (also known as skip-grams) in text data.
 This tool lets you upload text, configure parameters (e.g., n-gram size, jump size), and view the most frequent jump-n-grams in both tabular and chart form.

 ---